firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-77:20">Thou leddest thy people like a flock by the hand of Moses and Aaron.</p>

-<p id="psa-78:1"><Maschil of Asaph.> Give ear, O my people, to my law: incline your ears to the words of my mouth.</p>
+<p id="psa-78:1">Give ear, O my people, to my law: incline your ears to the words of my mouth.</p>

 <p id="psa-78:2">I will open my mouth in a parable: I will utter dark sayings of old:</p>